Ayush-Goel20/2218560/README.md

 # 🔗 URL Shortener Web Application

-This is a client-side React-based URL Shortener web app developed for the **Affordmed Campus Hiring Evaluation**.
+This is a client-side React-based URL Shortener web app .
 It supports custom shortcodes, expiration logic, redirection, click analytics, and integrated logging using a custom middleware system.

 ---